 If you cannot afford a funeral and cannot get help from the DWP you have some options.
 In the case of a death in hospital you can ask the relevant NHS Trust to carry out the funeral, or in the case of a death in the community, contact the local Social Services team.
 There are also charities that may be able to assist.

-We’re very proud to say that all of the fees within the plan are FULLY GUARANTEED so your family will never be asked to pay a penny more to carry out your wishes.
+We’re very proud to say that all of the fees within the plan are fully covered by the Pure Guarantee so your family will never be asked to pay a penny more to carry out your wishes.

 Now you don’t need to worry about any increases in cremation fees or the cost of the doctors’ certificates – we’ll take care of everything.